EsipovPA/BoxFactory/README.md

 # BoxFactory
-Find box configuration of the given size with given panels
+Find box configuration of the given size with given panels with minimal total panels area